-Analysis | The MLB joins over 60 other companies in rebuking Republicans this year
+Analysis | MLB joins over 60 other companies in rebuking Republicans this year

 “Over the last week, we have engaged in thoughtful conversations with Clubs, former and current players, the Players Association, and The Players Alliance, among others, to listen to their views,” league commissioner Rob Manfred said in a statement.
 “I have decided that the best way to demonstrate our values as a sport is by relocating this year’s All-Star Game and MLB Draft.”

 The league was not the first business entity to similarly object to the new law.
 Some two dozen companies have issued public statements centered on protecting the right to vote as Georgia first considered and then implemented the new restrictions.
 Some of those companies were explicit in opposing Georgia’s decision.
 Others were more vague, broadly upholding the idea that voting should be protected.
-(Comcast, for example, declared that “[v]oting is fundamental to our democracy” and that “[e]fforts to limit or impede access to this vital constitutional right for any citizen are not consistent with our values.”
+(Comcast, for example, declared that “voting is fundamental to our democracy” and that “efforts to limit or impede access to this vital constitutional right for any citizen are not consistent with our values.”
 It didn’t point to states.)

 Nearly every other state has considered or is considering new restrictions on voting in the wake of former president Donald Trump’s energetic effort to claim that the 2020 presidential contest was stolen from him.
 It was not and there remains precisely zero credible evidence that any significant voter fraud occurred last year.